paul-kline/sigcse2024-plcc/Docs/setup.md

 # Setup for the workshop

+Please do your best to complete these instructions before attending the workshop.

+## Expected time

+15-20 minutes

+## Overview

 Fear not!
 No prior experience with Git, GitHub, GitLab, BitBucket, or GitPod is necessary for participating in this workshop.
 However, you will need a GitPod account (which will require an account on GitHub, GitLab, or BitBucket).
 The instructions on this page will walk you through creating the necessary accounts and testing that you have access to the workshop materials.

-Plesae do your best to complete these instructions before attending the workshop.

 ## GitHub, GitLab, or Bitbucket